 Thank you, Sonoma County educators, for your interest in participating in the Student Voice Initiative.

-Through a collaboration with the Hewlett Foundation, the Center for Effective Philanthropy, the CTE Foundation of Sonoma County, and the Community Foundation of Sonoma County, we are inviting up to five Sonoma County high schools to participate in a two-year Bay Area YouthTruth Student Voice Initiative.
+Through a collaboration with the Hewlett Foundation, the Center for Effective Philanthropy, the CTE Foundation of Sonoma County, and the Community Foundation of Sonoma County, we are inviting a limited number of Sonoma County high schools to participate in the Bay Area YouthTruth Student Voice Initiative.
 If chosen to participate, your school(s) will receive valuable, actionable information about student attitudes and perceptions that can help inform LCAP and instructional strategies now and in the future.

 What is the Student Voice Initiative?